Get new deals I come across here 🎁

 Oura Ring 3 Review: Watch BEFORE Buying

 I’ll preface this section with the fact that I’ve been a huge (non-affiliated) advocate of Oura’s since 2017.
-In good faith, I’ve stopped recommending them as highly.
+At the same time, their technology hasn’t progressed as fast as it should.

 Like any rapidly scaling start-up, Oura has had its share of growing pains.

-I, and many others, have experienced issues with:
+I, and many other users, have experienced issues with:

 • Firmware updates